 - Place a glass lid over the Instant Pot.
 An official Instant Pot Lid is available though not required.
 Any Large lid will do.

 - Let the popcorn pop for about 5 minutes.
 When the popping slows to one pop every 15 seconds, shake the pot and let any uncooked kernels pop.
-Remove the lid and using an oven mit or dry towel, pour the freshly popped popcorn into a serving bowl.
+Remove the lid and using an oven mitt or dry towel, pour the freshly popped popcorn into a serving bowl.

 - Season the Instant Pot popcorn with melted butter or your favorite seasoning blend.
 (See the post for 6 popular flavor combinations!)